What You Need To Know To Keep Your Pets Bug-Free

-The eggs develop within a few days into larvae, which feed on such nutrients as skin scales.
+Within a few days, the eggs develop within a few days into larvae, which feed on nutrients such as skin scales.
 The larvae then form cocoons, like a caterpillar.
 They will hatch when they detect heat, vibrations or even exhaled carbon dioxide, all signs that an animal is nearby.
 The flea then jumps onto its host.

 That is why it’s crucial to treat both your pet and its environment.
 There are many products available to help keep your pet and your home flea-free.

 Most treatments eliminate the adult fleas while they are on your pet.
 Four of the most popular topical treatments are Advantage, Frontline Plus, K9Advantix and Revolution.
 Be wary of using products containing permethrins on cats, as this can cause toxicity.
 Ask your veterinarian which product is best for your pet.

 Program is an oral treatment given once a month for dogs or cats, or by injection every six months for cats.
 It doesn’t kill the adult flea, but stops the eggs from hatching, effectively ending the lifecycle.
 Sentinel is another insect growth regulator that works by killing the eggs.